ROBERTO PEREZ BIENNIAL TRIBUTE & LECTURESHIP

 A brief abstract of the proposed lecture.

-Applications for this lectureship are now being accepted until March 31.
 This opportunity is intended for early to mid-career researchers with a research emphasis in CRPS.
 In a 45-minute lecture, the researcher will present his/her CRPS work and relevant work in their lab, and will receive a $500 honorarium.

 To attend the event, please email email@example.com.

 Professor Roberto Perez was a leader in CRPS research.
 A physiotherapist by profession, he was Professor of Pain and Pain Therapy Research at VU University Medical Centre, Amsterdam.
 At the time of his death in 2017, he was the Chair of the IASP Special Interest Group for Complex Regional Pain Syndrome (CRPS) and Secretary for the International Research Consortium for CRPS.
 His clinical and research interests were focused on Palliative Care and CRPS, and he contributed a remarkable amount to both fields.
 Roberto was an exceptional clinical academic in so many ways.
 Dr. Perez was a lead contributor within The Netherlands, TReND (Trauma Related Neuronal Dysfunction) Consortium, one of the most productive collaborations to date in the world of CRPS research.
+Read a tribute to Dr. Perez by one of the IRC's Board Members, Candy McCabe.